virtuald/pygi-composite-templates/README.rst

 and some comments on it, though I should point out that several years ago I independently created something that was `very similar for PyGTK <https://github.com/frc2423/2013/blob/master/driver_station/ui/util.py#L25>`_.

-There is a bug on the GTK bugzilla to get composite templates implemented in
-PyGI: https://bugzilla.gnome.org/show_bug.cgi?id=701843 (it's been open for awhile, I created this implementation before I realized it existed).
+There is a `bug open at GTK's bugzilla <https://bugzilla.gnome.org/show_bug.cgi?id=701843>`_ to get composite widget templates implemented in PyGI (it's been open for awhile, I created this implementation before I realized it existed).

 Ideally, this will get integrated into PyGI itself and will no longer be